HendrikRauh/Schule-als-Staat/.github/README.md

 We use [Microsoft Forms](https://forms.office.com/) to handle high traffic surveys and data visualisation.
 This tool allows us to create surveys and polls, collect responses in real time, and display automatic charts to visualise the data.

+## ID Card Scanning

+For scanning of the identification cards, we use a WPF application built with the .NET Framework in C#.
+This allows us to efficiently scan and process the ID cards generated for the project.

 ## Software Architecture

 ### Backend